Opinion: Christian conservatives betray their values in criticizing Ramaswamy’s faith – KION546

 (CNN) — It’s discouraging to see some of my fellow conservatives attacking rising GOP presidential candidate Vivek Ramaswamy for his Hindu faith.
 It is wrong and un-American.
 It violates the spirit, if not the law, of the Constitution.
 And it could backfire on Christians as our share of the US population dwindles.

 It is also entirely counterproductive for those who claim to support traditional values and religious liberty.
-Ramaswamy is steadily climbing in Republican primary voter support, closing in on Florida Gov. Ron DeSantis in some polls and neck-in-neck with him in the betting markets.
+Ramaswamy is steadily climbing in Republican primary voter support, closing in on Florida Gov. Ron DeSantis in some polls and neck and neck with him in the betting markets.
 He is also one of the candidates best positioned to further major conservative Christian agenda items.

 Conservatives claim to embrace originalist jurisprudence that holds faithfully to the letter of the Constitution and the Founders’ intent.
 Yet those who criticize Ramaswamy because of his religion are undermining this core American document, which clearly states: “no religious Test shall ever be required as a Qualification to any Office or public Trust under the United States.”